lafonpaul/ml_pipeline/README.md

 ## Results

 The model was trained on 100% of the data using a Cross Validation technique.
-The model correctly predicted the career length of basketball players with an accuracy of 76%.
+The model correctly predicted the career length of basketball players with an precision of 76%.

 ## Conclusion